DamianSkrzypczak/Remus/README.md

  - plain text VCF in Chrome 68 can be upto 1GB,
  - plain text VCF limit in Firefox 64.0 was ~250MB

+Please note, that Remus does not annotate nor filter variants based on population frequency, evolutionary conservation, or pathogenicity scores.
+This type of filtering is advised before (or after) using Remus, and can be done with the help of tools such as [VEP](https://www.ensembl.org/info/docs/tools/vep/index.html), [SnpEff](https://pcingola.github.io/SnpEff/) or [Annovar](https://doc-openbio.readthedocs.io/projects/annovar/en/latest/).

 ### Installation of a local instance of Remus